USU 1320: History and Civilization

 But the first real pan-European catastrophe resulting from the onset of the "Little Ice Age" was a widespread failure of crops.
 Beginning in 1315, the weather was so rainy that most grains sown in the ground suffered root rot, if they geminated at all.
-In addition, the lack of sun, higher humidity and cooler temperatures meant water evaporated at a slower rate, which caused salt production to drop.
+Also, the lack of sun, high humidity and cooler temperatures meant water evaporated at a slower rate, which caused salt production to drop.
 Less salt made it more difficult to preserve meats and that, combined with the losses in agriculture, led to famine by year's end.

 When the same happened again in 1316 and then once more in 1317, peasants were forced to eat their seed grain.
 With little hope of recovery even if weather improved, despair spread across the continent.
 Frantic to survive, people ate cats, dogs, rats and, according to some historical records, their own children.
-In places, the announcement of a criminal's execution was seen as an invitation for dinner.
+In places, the announcement of a criminal's execution was seen as an invitation to dinner.

 Later branded the Famine of 1315-1317, this disaster marked the beginning of a decrease in European population that would last more than a century and a half.
 Many cities were hard hit—for instance, in Ypres (Flanders) a tenth of the population died in six months and in Halesowen (England) the population dropped by fifteen percent during this period—all this led to general de-urbanization across the continent.